E-G-C/avs-workshop-step-by-step/module-1-task-3.md

 3. Click **ADD DHCP PROFILE** and name the profile as **DHCP-Profile-GROUP\#-AVS1 for AVS1 or DHCP-Profile-GROUP\#-AVS2 for AVS2**

-4. Under **Profile Type** and select DHCP Server and provide the required configuration parameters.
+4. Under **Profile Type**, select DHCP Server and provide the required configuration parameters.

 5. Specify the IPv4 **Server IP Address** as **10.\#.50.1/30 for AVS1 and
     10.\#.50.5/30 for AVS2**, and optionally change the **Lease Time**.

     >   **Important: Please configure DHCP for AVS2 too.
-This is needed for Module SRM.**
+This is needed for SRM Module.**

 6. Click **SAVE** to create the profile.